 The Department of Electrical and Computer Engineering offers undergraduate programs leading to the BS in electrical engineering, engineering physics, and computer engineering, and the BA in electrical engineering and society.
 Each of these programs can be tailored to provide preparation for graduate study or employment in a wide range of fields.
-The Electrical Engineering Program is accredited by the Accreditation Board for Engineering and Technology (ABET).
+The Electrical Engineering (B.S.) program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 - The Electrical Engineering Program has a common lower division and a very flexible structure in the upper division.
 After the lower-division core (seventy-two units), all students must take seventeen upper-division courses (sixty-eight units) that include a combination of breadth courses, depth courses, technical electives, two professional electives, and one design course.

 - The Engineering Physics Program is conducted in cooperation with the Department of Physics.
 Its structure is very similar to that of electrical engineering except the depth requirement includes seven courses and there are only five electives.

 - The Computer Engineering Program is conducted jointly with the Department of Computer Science and Engineering.
 It has a more prescribed structure.
 The program encompasses the study of hardware design, data storage, computer architecture, assembly languages, and the design of computers for engineering, information retrieval, and scientific research.